swilliams11/apigee-monetization-demo/README.md

 However, a developer can continue to use the plans they purchased previously without interruption, even if they don't accept the new terms and conditions.

 ## Change which role has access to the Monetization Role in Developer Portal
-The default monetization settings require the developer to be included as a 'Monetization Administrator' so that they can see the 'Monetization' menu.
+The default monetization settings require the developer to be included as a `Monetization Administrator` so that they can see the `Monetization` menu.
 If a developer does not have access to this menu then they will not be able to purchase any rate plans.

 ![monetization menu](images/monetization-menu.png)

 You can change this setting so that the Monetization role is associated to either the Developer or Finance administrator.
 1. Login to your Developer Portal as an Administrator.

-2. Click 'Configuration' > 'Monetization settings'
+2. Click `Configuration` > `Monetization settings`

-3. On this menu you change the 'Monetization role' to apply to the:
+3. On this menu you change the `Monetization role` to apply to the:
-  * 'Developer'
+  * `Developer`
-  * 'Finance Administrator'
+  * `Finance Administrator`
-  * 'Monetization Administrator'
+  * `Monetization Administrator`

 ![monetization configuration](images/monetization-configuration.png)